anjo-mi/Bank_ii/README.md

       - Chrome and Edge
    - Firefox and Safari will allow recording, but not SpeechRecognition API

+#### Voice To Text (Mobile and Tablet)
+Issues: While recording works on these devices.
+Transcribing is inconsistent.
+There are 2 recommended approaches:
+- Focus on typing out a thoughtful answer, practice your dictation by recording and re-recording audio.
+- Record audio, listen to yourself and workshop your own response from the audience's point of view.

 > Were you looking for more???
 >
 > THEN SIGN UP!!!!